 Although one and the same plant is always used, there are numerous varieties of green tea.
 The different flavors and ingredients depend on the processing and cultivation.
 Popular varieties include:

 Sencha Green Tea

 Sencha is a popular green tea from Japan.
-It is grown there in particularly large quantities under direct sunlight and convinces with its distinctive taste.
+It is grown there in particularly large quantities under direct sunlight and captivates with its distinctive taste.

 Matcha Green Tea

 Also from Japan, Matcha tea is a beverage made from Tencha or Gyokuro tea.
 The dried leaves are ground into a fine powder, which is then poured over hot water and whipped until frothy.

 The taste of matcha is quite intense and for many people, takes some time to get used to.
 However, the drink contains quite a lot of health-promoting substances and antioxidants.

 Bancha Green Tea

 Bancha is quite similar to Sencha tea, but of lower quality.
 The tea leaves that are used to make Bancha come from the same plant as Sencha.
 The leaves used for Bancha are picked after the Sencha leaves are plucked.
 Because it has very little caffeine, bancha is also popular with children in Japan.

 Gyokuro is a high-quality green tea with a mild taste.
 Because the plants are kept in the shade for three weeks, there is little bitterness in the leaves.
 However, the quality of the tea is also reflected in the price.
 Gyokuro is one of the most expensive green teas in the world.